flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

     stat("/bin/foodle", 0x7ffdab36e030)     = -1 ENOENT (No such file or directory)
     stat("/usr/bin/foodle", 0x7ffdab36e030) = -1 ENOENT (No such file or directory)
     bash: foodle: command not found

-To help gain a better understanding of what's going, these examples use `strace` to look at the system calls being invoked.
-We use a combination of filters to reduce this to just the relevant bits.

 Let's try searching a few other directories (`bash` implicitly concatenates strings to come up with the new value for `PATH`):